-- Here right, click on your audio drivers and select uninstall.
-Right after uninstalling the drivers, close the Device manager and install the previously downloaded drivers.
+- Here right, right-click on your audio drivers and select uninstall.
+After uninstalling the drivers, close the Device Manager and install the previously downloaded drivers.

 - You can also scan for new hardware to detect and install drivers automatically.

-Note: You will need a fast and reliable internet connection for automatic driver updates.
+Note: You will need a fast, reliable internet connection for automatic driver updates.

 Try Without a sound Card

-If your upgraded RAM makes an error for your sound card, then you must try this method.
+Try this method if your upgraded RAM makes an error for your sound card.
 Turn off your computer and open its case.
 Unplug the sound card from the PCI slot carefully.
 Now turn on your computer and check if the audio starts working.

 Suppose it does, then there might be an issue with the new RAM not being supported by the sound card.
-Either you have to replace it or try to match the exact channel or frequency for it.
+You must replace it or try to match the exact channel or frequency.
 Moreover, you can also consult the sound card manufacturer for compatibility issues.

 Resolve GPU Errors

 Upgrading your RAM causes many changes in other hardware like GPU and CPU.
-If you were using the GPUs audio output, then it might be affected by your new RAM.
-If the latest RAM is not compatible with your GPU, then you can face display and audio issues.
+If you were using the GPU’s audio output, then it might be affected by your new RAM.
+If the latest RAM is incompatible with your GPU, you can face display and audio issues.

 Install New Windows

 If you have tried all possible methods and still have no audio output from any hardware, the last thing is to install a new Windows into your computer system.
 It will also delete all your data, so you must have a backup.
-After installing Windows, install all the drivers one by one, including the latest available audio drivers.
+After installing Windows, install all the drivers individually, including the latest audio drivers.

 No audio issue after the RAM upgrade is a very common problem.
-But it has several solutions as I have mentioned above.
+But it has several solutions, as I have mentioned above.
 You must follow the methods one by one until your audio starts working.
-Audio not working is a very serious issue as you will not be able to work or enjoy any multimedia content.
-So, it is better to take some preventive measures before upgrading your RAM.
+Audio not working is a very serious issue as you cannot work or enjoy any multimedia content.
+So, taking some preventive measures before upgrading your RAM is better.